openlibhums/memory-alpha/content/support/consortial-billing-plugin.md

 Note that you do not have to enter the exchange rate.
 Fetch World Bank exchange rate data to populate this number.

+### Getting World Bank data

+To get the World Bank data for exchange rates and GNI per capita, go to the **Annual Update** section of the **Manager** page.
+The buttons at the top of that section will check for and load up the latest data.

 ### Support levels